 Wavefront supports a maximum of 20 tags per cluster and 1000 distinct time series per metric.
-Baseplate integrations of frameworks come out of the box with some default tags set via span.set_tag(), but to append them to the metrics they must be present in the configuration file via metrics.whitelist.
+Baseplate integrations of frameworks come out of the box with some default tags set via $set_tag()$, but to append them to the metrics they must be present in the configuration file via metrics.allowlist.

-In order to find these tags to put in the whitelist, look through the code base for calls to span.set_tag() or check a zipkin trace in Wavefront to see all the tags on a span.
+In order to find these tags to put in the allowlist, look through the code base for calls to $set_tag()$ or check a zipkin trace in Wavefront to see all the tags on a span.